 Residents of the State, including representatives of the principle State agencies with respect to mental health and substance abuse, education, vocational rehabilitation, criminal justice, housing, Medicaid, and social services; public and private entities concerned with the need, planning, operation, funding, and use of mental health and substance abuse services and related support services; the National Guard; veterans of the Iraq and Afghanistan conflicts and families of such veterans; youth mental health or substance abuse consumers; adults with serious mental illnesses and those with substance use disorders who are receiving (or have received) mental health or substance abuse services; and the families of such adults or families of children with emotional disturbances.

 The ratio of parents of children with a serious emotional disturbance to other members of the Council shall be sufficient to provide adequate representation of such children in the deliberations of the Council; and not less than 50 percent of the members of the Council are individuals who are not State employees or providers of mental health and substance abuse services.

 - Review and evaluate services and programs provided by the State of North Dakota and make periodic reports to the Department of Human Services and the Governor’s office, including any recommendations for improvements in services, programs, or facilities.

-- Review the status of the mental health block grant, staff resources, expenditure of funds and available case management information at least semi-annually.
-Review the State Plan on Mental Health at least annually.
+- Review the status of combined behavioral health assessments and plan, staff resources, expenditure of funds and available case management information at least semi-annually.
+Review the combined behavioral health assessment and plan at least annually.

-- Work with legislators in members’ respective regions to familiarize lawmakers with the need for appropriate mental health issues.
+- Work with legislators in members’ respective regions to familiarize lawmakers with the need for appropriate mental health and substance abuse issues.